America's Car-Mart (CRMT)

 Competitors in the auto retail space include AutoNation (NYSE:AN), CarMax (NYSE:KMX), and Group 1 Automotive (NYSE:GPI).

-With $1.39 billion in revenue over the past 12 months, America's Car-Mart is a small retailer, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with suppliers.
-On the bright side, it can grow faster because it has more white space to build new stores.
+With $1.38 billion in revenue over the past 12 months, America's Car-Mart is a small retailer, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with suppliers.

-As you can see below, America's Car-Mart’s sales grew at a solid 13% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) despite not opening many new stores.
+As you can see below, America's Car-Mart’s 1.6% annualized revenue growth over the last three years (we compare to 2019 to normalize for COVID-19 impacts) was sluggish as it didn’t open many new stores.

-Looking ahead, sell-side analysts expect revenue to grow 4.7% over the next 12 months, a deceleration versus the last six years.
-Despite the slowdown, this projection is commendable and suggests the market is forecasting success for its products.
+Looking ahead, sell-side analysts expect revenue to decline by 1.9% over the next 12 months, a deceleration versus the last three years.
+This projection doesn't excite us and indicates its products will see some demand headwinds.

 6. Store Performance